The Protocol

 Why Text

 Text is the native language of AI agents.
-An agent reads a Litany inscription the way you’re reading this sentence — it parses the parameters, evaluates the configuration, and decides what to do with it.
+An agent reads a Litany Card the way you’re reading this sentence — it parses the parameters, evaluates the configuration, and decides what to do with it.
 No computer vision needed.
 No special model training.
 No preprocessing pipeline.

 Every asset in the Litany ecosystem is text because agents are the primary audience.
 Humans can read it too.
 But the format is designed for machines.